 Tracey A. Sowerby

-Part 2: Place and Space – Negotiating the Court
+Part II: Place and space: Negotiating the court

-Part 4: Visual and Material Culture – Furnishing the Palace
+Part IV: Visual and material culture: Furnishing the palace

 Andrew H. Weaver

 Erin Griffey is Associate Professor of Art History at the University of Auckland and a Fellow of the Society of Antiquaries.
 She is a specialist in early modern visual and material culture and has published widely on the Stuart court, including On Display: Henrietta Maria and the Materials of Magnificence at the Stuart Court (2016).
-Her other books include the edited collection Sartorial Politics at the Early Modern Court: Fashioning Women (2019).
-She is writing a monograph entitled, Facing Decay: Beauty, Wrinkles and Anti-Aging in Early Modern Europe.
+Her other books include the edited collection Sartorial Politics in Early Modern Europe: Fashioning Women (2019).
+She is writing a monograph entitled Facing Decay: Beauty, Wrinkles and Anti-Aging in Early Modern Europe.

 'A welcome and thorough comparative exploration of early modern court culture, this volume steers the reader expertly through the power structures, spaces, and cultures of European courts.
 With an emphasis on the material, the sensory, and the spatial, the essays bring the field of court history up to date and showcase it as a vibrant field of study.
 A must for every early modern reading list.'